pystra/pystra/docs/install.rst

 Installation
 ************

-PyRe is known to run on Mac OS X, Linux and Windows, but in theory should be able to work on just about any platform for which Python, a Fortran compiler and the NumPy SciPy, and Math modules are available.
-However, installing some extra depencies can greatly improve PyRe's performance and versatility.
+Pystra is known to run on Mac OS X, Linux and Windows, but in theory should be able to work on just about any platform for which Python, a Fortran compiler and the NumPy SciPy, and Math modules are available.
+However, installing some extra depencies can greatly improve Pystra's performance and versatility.
 The following describes the required and optional dependencies and takes you through the installation process.